danyuz/Data-Tyding-and-Reporting/README.md

 # Data-Tyding-and-Reporting
-Porjects of the course Data Tidying of mater Statistics for Data Science
+Projects of the course Data Tidying of mater Statistics for Data Science